-I've had the privilege to share my ideas and experiences throughout my career as part of international conferences, webinars, workshops and corporate events.
+I have the privilege of sharing my ideas and experiences during conferences, webinars, workshops and corporate events around the world.

 L&D doesn’t own workplace learning.
 WHAT?!?!
 Every organization is a complex ecosystem.
 A multitude of factors influence employee performance and business results.
 Unfortunately, many L&D teams fail to acknowledge this reality and adopt a holistic approach.
 This stifles employee potential, hinders long-term business growth and brings the value of L&D into question.

 In this session, we explore the components of a modern learning ecosystem.
 We demonstrate how these components can be adjusted to function cohesively, empower employees and enable performance improvement.
 We map popular L&D tactics, such as eLearning and performance support, to the Modern Learning Ecosystem Framework.
 We discuss challenges L&D may encounter when trying to evolve their learning ecosystem.

 Artificial intelligence is a rapidly-emerging technology in our everyday lives.
 Most of us use AI every day, but we often don’t know it.
 There is already a lot of buzz - some real, some hype - around what AI can do.
 L&D risks falling behind on another paradigm-shifting technology if we do not take action and begin to explore how we can leverage this new capability in our work.

 In this session, we explore the immediate future for AI in workplace learning.
 We discuss the current state of AI and clarify what it can and cannot do.
 We highlight the role data will play in the emergence of AI-enabled L&D and provide a new framework for learning measurement.
 We explore new and existing AI capabilities that are already being used within workplace learning.